xancoder/py-petrol-book/README.md

 ## Getting started

-this example was tested in an unattended virtualbox debian virtual machine installation, so path and names should be adopted
+this example was tested in an unattended virtualbox debian virtual machine installation

 in a terminal at project folder use following commands